mjkwon2021/CAT-Net/README.md

 # CAT-Net
 This is the official repository for Compression Artifact Tracing Network (CAT-Net).
 Given a possibly manipulated image, this network outputs a probability map of each pixel being manipulated.

-Keyword: CAT-Net, Image forensics, Multimedia forensics, Image manipulation detection, Image manipulation localization, Image processing
+Keywords: CAT-Net, Image forensics, Multimedia forensics, Image manipulation detection, Image manipulation localization, Image processing

 * v1 (WACV2021) [[link to the paper]](https://openaccess.thecvf.com/content/WACV2021/html/Kwon_CAT-Net_Compression_Artifact_Tracing_Network_for_Detection_and_Localization_of_WACV_2021_paper.html)